eliasjcjunior/custom-terraform-provider/README.md

     ```

 ### Build provider
-* Run the following command to build the provider on folder **terraform-provider-json**
+* Run the following command to build the provider on folder **terraform-provider-jsonserver**
     ```
-    $ go build -o terraform-provider-json
+    $ go build -o terraform-provider-jsonserver
     ```
 * Run Makefile to install provider
     ```